DataDog/dd-trace-dotnet/docs/Datadog.Trace/README.md

 ## Upgrading from 1.x to 2.0

-Version 2.0 of this package introduced a number of breaking changes to the API which allowed various performance improvements, added new features, and deprecated problematic ways of using the package.
-Most of these changes will not require any changes to your code, but some patterns are no longer supported or recommended.
+.NET Tracer 2.0 introduces a number of breaking changes to the API which allow various performance improvements, add new features, and deprecate problematic ways of using the package.
+Most of these changes do not require any changes to your code, but some patterns are no longer supported or recommended.

 This section describes some of the most important breaking changes.
 For full details see [the release notes on GitHub](https://github.com/DataDog/dd-trace-dotnet/releases/tag/v2.0.0).

-### Updates for supported .NET versions
+### Supported .NET versions

-Version 2.0 of _Datadog.Trace_ added support for .NET 6.0 and raised the minimum supported version of .NET Framework from .NET Framework 4.5 to .NET Framework 4.6.1.
+.NET Tracer 2.0 adds support for .NET 6.0 and raises the minimum supported version of .NET Framework from .NET Framework 4.5 to .NET Framework 4.6.1.
 If you are currently targeting version < 4.6.1, we suggest you upgrade [in line with Microsoft's guidance](https://docs.microsoft.com/en-us/lifecycle/products/microsoft-net-framework).

 For full details of supported versions, see [our documentation on .NET Framework compatibility requirements](https://docs.datadoghq.com/tracing/setup_overview/compatibility_requirements/dotnet-framework) and [.NET/.NET Core compatibility requirements](https://docs.datadoghq.com/tracing/setup_overview/compatibility_requirements/dotnet-core).

 ### Singleton Tracer instances

 In version 1.x, you could create new `Tracer` instances with different settings for each instance, using `new Tracer()`.
-From version 2.0 this constructor is marked `[Obsolete]`, and it is no longer possible to create `Tracer` instances with different settings.
+In version 2.0 this constructor is marked `[Obsolete]` and it is no longer possible to create `Tracer` instances with different settings.
 This was done to avoid multiple problematic patterns that were hard for users to detect.

 Update your code to the following: